nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 06 Basic File Attributes.markdown

     -   First column : Shows the file type and the associated permissions for file owner, group owners and others.

-    -   Second column : Indicates the number of links associated with the file.
+    -   Second column : Shows the number of links associated with the file.

     -   Third column : Shows the username of the file owner.